NathStevo97/certifications-notes/kubernetes/CKA/04_Logging-and-Monitoring.md

 - For all other kubernetes setups, the metrics server is enabled via downloading and applying the yaml files from the associated Github repository
 - To collect metrics about a particular object, run: `kubectl top <object>`
   - Objects that can be monitored include pods, nodes and more

+## 4.2 - Managing Application Logs

+- When running a docker container in the background, one can view the associated logs of a container by running `docker logs -f <container ID>`
+- For kubernetes, run `kubectl logs -f <pod name>` for a standalone container
+  - For a pod with multiple containers, you must specify the container name you want to view, append this to the end of the above command